 DEF is a high purity solution of urea in water.
 It is used in Selective Catalytic Reduction (SCR) equipped diesel vehicles to chemically reduce Nox emissions.
 DEF is contained in a separate tank and sprayed into the exhaust gases.

-Diesel Exhaust Fluid consumption will be approximately 2% of your diesel fuel consumption (for every 100 gallons of diesel consumed you would need 2 gallons of DEF).
+For medium and heavy duty vehicles, Diesel Exhaust Fluid consumption will be approximately 3% of your diesel fuel consumption (for every 200 gallons of diesel consumed you would need 1 gallons of DEF).

 Selective Catalytic Reduction - SCR is one of the most cost-effective and fuel-efficient vehicle emissions control technologies available to reduce diesel engine emissions.
 For passenger cars and light duty trucks, the ability to meet strict emissions and fuel efficiency guidelines affordably without compromising driving power and performance is attractive.
 In commercial trucking, the ability to reduce emissions to near-zero levels while also delivering a 3-5% fuel savings distinguishes SCR as one of the only emissions control technologies that is as good for business as it is for the environment.